FAN ART ATTRIBUTION GUIDE:

 What can new budding artists do?
 WATERMARK the work.
 Put something on it that no one can take off of Google Images and use indiscriminately.

 SWAG77 wants to give attribution because we are friendly people and like to develop good relations with fans.
 But we will not respond to shrill superfluous arguments and libelous comments, such as being called “art thieves” and “stealing artwork” that is fan art.
 It is a stereotypical attack on a marginalized group of people constantly labeled by others and law enforcement as thieves.
 In essence, it is racist, immature, and it reeks of harassment.
-The shakedown demands are illegal, and it must stop.
+The shakedown demands are illegal, and they must stop.

 Here is SWAG77’s main issue: If we were George Lucas, and he shared artwork from a FAN without attribution, he would not be called an “art thief” or “stealing artwork” by belligerent artists.
-So the rules of these fan artist are selective.
+So the rules of these fan artists are selective.
 They are applied differentially.
 It is good for a famous person to share without attribution, but not good for other fans to share.
 Asinine fan artists HATE SWAG77, thus, like a melee Sith battle accusations and aspersions are flung online.
 That by itself is fascist.

 These individuals feel they can push around SWAG77.
 But sorry, it does not work like that.
 The business of SWAG77 may be small and never of the significance of Disney Lucasfilm or George Lucas, but 1) fans do not know SWAG77’s business contacts; 2) SWAG77 is under no legal obligations to Disney Lucasfilm or George Lucas, and therefore, SWAG77 is freer to handle fan atrocities, appropriately; 3) Normally SWAG77 plays fair and will attribute when asked nicely and not accused of stealing artwork; 4) Because SWAG77 can pay for fan artwork, and has done so several times, and lastly 5) Accusations are lies and lies do catch up to jealous individuals who are greedy.